rsoeyadi/v1/README.md

 # Portfolio Website

-You can visit this website at [www.ryansoeyadi.com](https://ryansoeyadi.com/).
-This is a NextJS 13 application built with TypeScript, React, and Tailwind CSS.
+Visit my portfolio website at [www.ryansoeyadi.com](https://ryansoeyadi.com/).
+This is a Next.js 13 application built with TypeScript, React, and Tailwind CSS.
 The application is hooked up to Sanity Studio where I have defined schemas to update information easily.

 ## 🔗 Contact